techgrounds/techgrounds-JonBoers/06_AZ/Cloud_Fundamentals_week6.md

 **CosmosDB** 					/ DynamoDB

 **Azure Functions** 				/ AWS Lambda

+Azure Functions is a serverless solution that allows you to write less code, maintain less infrastructure, and save on costs.
+Instead of worrying about deploying and maintaining servers, the cloud infrastructure provides all the up-to-date resources needed to keep your applications running.

 * Serverless coding platform (Functions as a Service, FaaS)
 * Designed for nano-service architectures and event-based applications
 * Scales up and down very quickly